rscherrer/ExplicitGenomeSpeciation/README.md

 Then navigate to the repository to access the program.

+# About

+The program was written in standard C++14 in Ubuntu Linux 18.04.4 LTS using QtCreator 4.9.2 (based on Qt 5.12.4).
+The source code needed to compile the program is in `library`.
+The program was tested using the Boost.Test library, with tests available in the `tests` folder.
+Tests were run by building the program in debug mode based on the instructions available for Qt in the `EGS_test.pro` file, using the Qmake build system.
+Qt instructions for a command-line release version, devoid of tests and with profiling turned on, are available in `EGS.pro`.
+Instructions for a GUI version, in release mode, are in `EGS_gui.pro`.
+Travis CI was used for continuous integration, see `.travis.yml`.

 # Build the program

-The program was written in standard C++14 on Ubuntu 18.04 using QtCreator.
-The project file `EGS.pro` contains all build instructions that were used to compile the program.
-The project file `EGS_test.pro` contains the build instructions for the debug version, which runs tests and assertions.
-Tests were written using the Boost.Test library.
-The project file `EGS_gui` contains the instructions for building the GUI.
-Qt is needed to build either of these versions from the `.pro` files.
-Alternatively you can build the program from source with the compiler of your choice.
+Build the command-line version of the program by compiling and linking the source files in `library` with `main.cpp` in the root of the repository.
+Specific instructions for building with Qt are available in the `EGS.pro` file.

+Alternatively, an `EGS` pre-compiled executable is available in the root directory.
+This executable was built by running the `build_target.sh` script on the Peregrine HPC Linux cluster of the University of Groningen, following the instructions in `cluster/README.md` (QMake version 3.1 from Qt version 5.14.1).
+This executable should run on a Linux machine, not sure about other platforms...

 # Run the program